meltwater/drone-convert-pathschanged/README.md

 ## Examples

-This extension uses [doublestar](https://github.com/bmatcuk/doublestar) for matching paths changed in your commit range, refer to their documentation for all supported patterns.
+This extension uses [doublestar (v1)](https://github.com/bmatcuk/doublestar/tree/v1) for matching paths changed in your commit range, refer to their documentation for all supported patterns.

 ### `include`